1. About cetirizine

 2. Key facts

 - It's usual to take cetirizine once a day.
-Children sometimes take it twice a day.
+Children aged under 12 take it twice a day.

 - Cetirizine is classed as a non-drowsy antihistamine, but some people still find it makes them feel quite sleepy.

-- Common side effects include headaches, dry mouth, feeling sick, dizziness, stomach pain and diarrhoea.
+- Common side effects include headaches, dry mouth, feeling sick, dizziness and diarrhoea.

-Cetirizine isn't suitable for some people.
-Tell your doctor or pharmacist if you:
+Cetirizine is not suitable for some people.
+To make sure it's safe for you, tell your doctor or pharmacist if you:

-- have had an allergic reaction to cetirizine or any other medicines in the past
+- have ever had an allergic reaction to cetirizine or any other medicine

-- have epilepsy or another health problem that puts you at risk of fits
+- have epilepsy or another health problem that puts you at risk of having seizures or fits

 - have a condition that means you have difficulty peeing

-- are booked to have an allergy test - taking cetirizine may affect the results, so you might need to stop taking it a few days before the test
+- are due to have an allergy test – taking cetirizine may affect the results, so you might need to stop taking it a few days before the test

-Cetirizine comes as tablets and capsules (10mg) and as a liquid medicine (labelled either 5mg/ml or 1mg/1ml).
+Cetirizine comes as tablets and capsules (10mg) and as a liquid medicine (labelled either 5mg/5ml or 1mg/1ml).

-The usual dose in adults is 10mg once daily.
+The usual dose for adults is 10mg once a day.

 Doses are usually lower for people with kidney problems.

-For children, your doctor will use your child's weight or age to work out the right dose.
+- For children between 1 to 2 years of age, your doctor will use their weight or age to work out the right dose.

 How to take it

-Always take cetirizine tablets or capsules with a drink of water, milk or juice.
+You can take cetirizine with or without food, but always take the tablets or capsules with a drink of water, milk or squash.
 Swallow them whole.
 Do not chew them.

 When to take it

-You may only need to take cetirizine on a day you have symptoms - for example, if you have been exposed to a trigger like animal hair.
+You may only need to take cetirizine on a day you have symptoms – for example, if you have been in contact with something that has triggered your allergy, like animal hair.

 Or you may need to take it regularly to prevent symptoms – for example, to stop hay fever during spring and summer.